 You’ve all probably gotten spam email, whether it’s supposedly from a friend or close business associate begging for help, or from the proverbial “Nigerian Prince” who is promising you millions of dollars if you’ll forward him your banking numbers.
-But as spam becomes more and more sophisticated, it can be harder to spot, making cyber security a real concern for chiropractic practices across the state.
+But as spam becomes more and more sophisticated, it can be harder to spot, making cybersecurity a real concern for chiropractic practices across the state.

-And, these scam emails aren’t just annoying – they can be downright dangerous, as the sender tries to bypass your firewall and gain a foothold inside the practice by infecting a computer with spyware, ransomware, or other scheme that puts your security at risk, and in violation of HIPAA.
+And, these scam emails aren’t just annoying – they can be downright dangerous, as the sender tries to bypass your firewall and gain a foothold inside your practice by infecting a computer with spyware, ransomware, or other scheme that puts your security at risk, and in violation of HIPAA.

 Spotting Potential Spam Emails

 - Phishing emails and text messages often look like they’re from a person or organization you know and trust, but the email is not from their usual address.

 - If the sender's address has a bunch of numbers or a domain you don't recognize (the part after the "@"), it’s probably spam.

 - The language or grammar are “off” and full of spelling errors.